Silverface Amp Modifications

 3-Way Negative Feedback Switch

-For the 68 Custom Deluxe Reverb the negative feedback resistor is R64 at 1.5k.
+For the 65 Deluxe Reverb Reissue & 68 Custom Deluxe Reverb the negative feedback resistor is R64.
+It is 820 ohms for the '65 and 1.5k for the '68.
 The circuit board has this part labeled.

 For the Type-3 master volume you simply add a 1 mega ohm audio (log) pot and two wires.
 It's easy to temporarily alligator clip the pot into the circuit to give it a try.
 When the Master Volume pot is set to max the master volume circuit virtually disappears and will not color the amp's tone.